elastisys/compliantkubernetes/docs/adr/index.md

 - a component might not take security seriously;
 - a component might change its license, prohibiting its reuse or making its use expensive.

-The Compliant Kubernetes architect is overall responsible for this risk.
+The Welkin architect is overall responsible for this risk.

 ## How are these risks mitigated?

-Before taking in any new component to Compliant Kubernetes, we investigate and evaluate them.
+Before taking in any new component to Welkin, we investigate and evaluate them.
 We prefer components that are:

 - **community-driven open-source projects**, to reduce the risk of a component becoming abandoned, changing its license or changing direction in the interest of a single entity; as far as possible, we choose [CNCF projects](https://landscape.cncf.io/?project=hosted) (preferably graduated ones) or projects which are governed by at least 3 different entities;
 - **projects with a good security track record**, to avoid unexpected security vulnerabilities or delays in fixing security vulnerabilities; as far as possible, we choose projects with a clear security disclosure process and a clear security announcement process;